arcangelo7/skg-if-shacl-extractor/README.md

 ## Description

 This tool extracts SHACL (Shapes Constraint Language) shapes from OWL ontologies that use a specific documentation pattern for describing class properties.
+It can work with both the SKG-IF ontology versions and custom ontologies that follow the same documentation pattern.

-It parses property descriptions in the format:
+The tool parses property descriptions in the format:

 - propertyName -[cardinality]-> targetType